Bosch Rexroth: Condition-based maintenance for hydraulic test stands

 In addition to higher process transparency, rules for established parameters can be created by employees, even without programming knowledge.
 If a value exceeds a defined limit during test oil monitoring, the ticketing system integrated into the software immediately sends a message to the responsible maintenance technician.
 For example, the software generates an e-mail message in the case of filter wear.
 The technician can now perform the filter change when it is truly necessary, rather than after a designated period.
 This conserves material and prevents unnecessary maintenance appointments and system downtimes.

 Positive results were already visible and quantifiable shortly after the software implementation.
 Internal calculations revealed that maintenance costs at the test stands could be reduced by around 25%.
 System stoppages previously caused by contamination that was not immediately detected were also reduced, which resulted in an OEE increase of 5%.
 The one-and-a-half years predicted by the Homburg plant for the amortization of total costs for retrofitting could in all likelihood be fulfilled.

-The initial success led to further implementations of the .
-For example, an application in the area has already been implemented.
+The initial success led to implementations of further applications of the Nexeed IAS.
+For example, an application in the Condition Monitoring area has already been implemented.
 In combination with the Bosch Energy platform, the energy consumption of machines can be monitored in order to draw conclusions regarding their condition.
 Furthermore, the software now allows for better compressed air efficiency: leakages are identified more quickly, thus saving costs.
 Use of the software is also anticipated in spindle monitoring, tool changing and cooling lubricant management.